 7.6.3.1 Spatial consistency procedure

-A new procedure, namely a spatial consistency procedure, can be used for both cluster-specific and ray-specific random variables to be generated in various channel generation steps in Section 7.5, so that they are spatially consistent.
-The procedure is based on the parameter-specific correlation distance values for spatial consistency, which can be found in Table 7.6.3.1-2.
+A new procedure, namely a spatial consistency procedure, can be used for both cluster-specific and ray-specific random variables to be generated in various channel generation steps in Section 7.5, so that they are spatially consistent for drop based simulations.
+Note that for mobility modelling we refer to the procedures described in Section 7.6.3.2.
+The procedure can be considered as a 2D random process (in the horizontal plane) given the UT locations.
+Depending on required random variables this maybe 2D processes with Uniformely distributed (delays and angles) or Normaly distributed random variables (cluster shadowing) with parameter-specific correlation distance values specified in Table 7.6.3.1-2.
+Various methods for the implementation of the 2D random processes can be found for instance in [18,19] or the QuaDRiGa channel model description.
 The cluster specific random variables include:

 - Cluster specific random delay in step 5;